What is Acne?

 Acne is a skin condition characterized by plugged pores, inflamed pimples and deeper, tender lumps (cysts).
 It usually occurs in the areas of increased oil (sebaceous) glands – face, chest and back.
 Typical teenage acne develops between ages 12 to 18, but may occur as early as age 8.

-Many adult women, even those who never experienced teenage acne, develop hormonal acne during their 20’s or 30’s, and most find this very frustrating.
+Many adult women, even those who never experienced teenage acne, develop hormonal acne during their 20’s or 30’s.

 What are the causes of Acne?